Key Facts

 - McIndoe procedure: A vagina is created with a skin graft, usually from your buttocks (bottom) or with a special skin-like material and a vaginal mold.
 Young women who have this procedure must stay in bed in the hospital after the procedure for about a week so that the newly created vagina will heal.
 After the operation, a soft dilator must be worn all the time for about 3-6 months, taking it out only to use the bathroom.
 Even though a vagina is created faster with surgery, it’s still necessary to use a dilator afterwards.

-- Williams’s procedure: This procedure involves the creation of a vaginal “pouch”.
-It’s sometimes used when other surgical procedures have failed.
+- Williams’s procedure: This procedure is more commonly performed after other surgical procedures have failed and requires the surgeon to cut and dissect tissue to make the vagina.
 This procedure is more popular in Europe than in the United States.
 Dilators are necessary following the procedure, but for only about 3-4 weeks, instead of up to 6 months (which is more typical with the McIndoe procedure).
-This procedure may result in angling of the vaginal opening.
+This procedure may result in an angle of the vaginal opening.

 - Bowel vagina: This is a major operation which involves creating a vagina using a section of your bowel.
-The recovery involves 4-6 weeks of healing from major surgery, and dilators will need to be worn afterwards.
-Young women who have this procedure usually experience chronic vaginal discharge requiring the need to wear a pad all the time.
+The recovery involves a minimum of 4-6 weeks of healing from major surgery..
+Young women who have this procedure may experience chronic vaginal discharge, requiring the need to wear a pad all the time.

-- Davydov procedure: The Davydov operation is a type of surgical procedure to create a vagina using a patient’s own peritoneal lining.
+- Davydov procedure: The Davydov operation is a type of surgical procedure to create a vagina using a patient’s own abdominal tissue.
 The peritoneum is a membrane that lines the walls of the abdominal and pelvic cavities.
 While the patient is under anesthesia, an incision (cut) is made where the vaginal opening should be.
 Another incision(s) is made near the belly button to allow a thin instrument to be inserted into the peritoneal cavity.
 The peritoneal lining is then pulled down and stitched in place at the vaginal opening.
 The top of the newly created vaginal canal is then sewn closed.
-The vaginal space is then packed with gauze.
-The gauze is typically removed about two days after the operation.
+The vaginal space is then packed with gauze, which is typically removed several days after the operation.
 After the packing is removed, the patient must use various size vaginal dilators a few times a day for several months or until she becomes sexually active.
-The goal is not to obtain additional length or width but to maintain the (newly created) vagina and prevent scarring.
-Most women who have this procedure stay in the hospital overnight for observation and then return for follow-up visits within the 7 to 10 days after surgery.
+Most women who have this procedure stay in the hospital overnight for observation and then return for close follow-ups.